 “Abra Kanabra!”
 “The Best Earth on Show!”
 “Magically Unspoiled!”
 As you explore Kanab, you’ll likely see one or all of these phrases to describe the small, adventurous city in Southern Utah.

 We spent a little over a week calling Kanab our “home” while in Southern Utah and loved every minute of it!
 With slot canyons, sand dunes, caves, hoodoos, and close proximity to national parks, the area is home to (and near) so much incredible scenery and outdoor activities, that you truly could never get bored.

 If you’re looking for the perfect adventure basecamp, look no further!
 And in this guide we’re sharing everything you need to know before you go, including where to stay, when to visit, and the best things to do in Kanab.
 We hope to make planning your Kanab adventure a little easier, but you’ll still have one hard task…figuring out what to do first!

-Looking for more things to do in Utah?
+Looking for more things to do in southern Utah?
 Check out our Utah guides and vlogs!

 Note: this guide contains affiliate links, which means that if you use the links provided and make a purchase, we get a small commission at no extra cost to you.
 We will only ever recommend products we truly love, actually use during our adventures, and think you can benefit from too!

 About 7 miles north of the Arizona border lies the quaint, small city of Kanab, which has a pretty interesting history in itself.
 The area was first settled in 1864 when a fort was built for defense against Native Americans and as a base for exploration.
 While the fort was abandoned in 1866, in 1870, ten Mormon families moved into the area and established the town.